ArchiveBox/archivebox-browser-extension/README.md

 5. ✅ *Test it out by right-clicking on any page and selecting `ArchiveBox Exporter > Archive Current Page`*
     <img width="400" alt="Screenshot of right-clicking to add a page to ArchiveBox using extension" src="https://github.com/ArchiveBox/archivebox-extension/assets/511499/6c0b8125-e1b9-4c64-b79a-c74a8d85c176" align="top"><img width="600" alt="Screenshot of ArchiveBox server with added URL" src="https://github.com/ArchiveBox/archivebox-extension/assets/511499/ab2dc48a-e2cd-4bef-aea3-553a91bc70c9" align="top">

-## Features

-- Different archive modes
-  - Allowlist mode doesn't archive pages by default, and lets you specify domains or regexes to archive
-  - Blocklist mode archives all visited pages by default, but lets you specify domains or regexes to not archive
-- Archive any arbitrary page with the "Archive Current Page" context menu item
-- Archive any link with the "Archive Link" context menu item

 ---

 ## Development